<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Risks and Benefits of the Series Structure

-While series LLCs have been around for a long time, there has been some hesitancy about using them as a vehicle for holding multiple related assets for a number of reasons.
+While Delaware series LLCs have been around for a long time, there has been some hesitancy about using them as a vehicle for holding multiple related assets for several reasons.

 In the past, the inability to show existence of the series on the public record created complications.
 Now that there is an option to file a registration certificate with the Delaware SOS, registered series can appear on the public record and Good Standing Certificates can be provided for financial transactions when needed.

-Another barrier to adoption of the series LLC stems from a flaw in the original statute, related to Uniform Commercial Code (UCC) law.
-The original series law did not define a series LLC in a way that allowed it to be considered a “person” under Article One of the UCC.
-The Delaware amendments that went into effect in August 2019 addressed this concern, defining series (both registered and protected) as “associations,” which are included in the definition of “person” listed in Article One.
+Another barrier to adoption of the series LLC stems from a flaw in the original statute, related to Delaware’s UCC law.
+The original series law did not define a series LLC in a way that allowed it to be considered a “person” under Article 1 of the UCC.
+The Delaware amendments that went into effect in August 2019 addressed this concern, defining series (both registered and protected) as “associations,” which are included in the definition of “person” listed in Article 1.
 Thus, for the purposes of the UCC, series LLCs have the required characteristics of “registered organizations” that can be debtors.
-This change should make lenders feel more secure when providing financing to series LLCs.
+This change should make lenders feel more secure when providing financing to series LLCs since it clarifies certain Delaware UCC Article 9 debtor name issues when the debtor is a registered series.

 There’s one more major reason for limited use of the series LLC, however, and it’s not one Delaware can fix on its own.

-That said, the administrative simplicity and unique structures of series LLCs is clearly a draw for many, and in Delaware and elsewhere this entity type is becoming more common.
+That said, their administrative simplicity and unique structure are clearly a draw for many, and series LLCs in Delaware and elsewhere are becoming more common.

 Have there been any recent amendments to the Delaware LLC law?

 Delaware updates its business entity laws annually.
-Recent changes to the Delaware LLC Acts include the provisions which allow an LLC to make amendments when filing a certificate of division, provisions for revocation of dissolution for domestic LLCs which also permits the revocation of its registered and protected series.
+Changes effective in August 2023 to the Delaware LLC Act include the provisions which allow an LLC to make amendments when filing a certificate of division, provisions for revocation of dissolution for domestic LLCs which also permits the revocation of its registered and protected series.
 These and other changes are covered in more detail in our article Delaware Business Law Changes Part 2: Amendments to the LLC (Limited Liability Company) and Partnership Acts.
+The most recent changes to Delaware’s LLC Act took effect on August 1, 2024 and include amendments regarding merger and consolidation as well as to dissolution of a registered series.
+These and other changes are covered in more detail in our article, Delaware’s 2024 Business Entity Law Amendments Part 1: Amendments to Partnerships, LLC and Statutory Trust Acts

 Will a series LLC have to make a filing under the new Corporate Transparency Act?

-Whether a series LLC and its registered series cells will need to file a Beneficial Owner Information report under the new Corporate Transparency Act is a complex question that requires legal counsel to review the requirements of the Act and the structure and business of the series LLC company and its related series cells.
-For more information on the Corporate Transparency Act, please consult our article: 10 Frequently Asked Questions about the Corporate Transparency Act.
+Whether the individual cells of a protected or registered series LLC will need to file Beneficial Ownership Information reports under the new federal Corporate Transparency Act (CTA) is a complex question that requires legal counsel to review the requirements of the Act and the structure and business of the series LLC company and its related series cells.
+Under the CTA, non-exempt “reporting companies” must file a beneficial ownership information report with the Financial Crimes Enforcement Network (FinCEN).
+The CTA defines, in part, a “reporting company” as a corporation, LLC, or other similar entity created by the filing of a document with a secretary of state or similar office in the United States.
+For more information on the Corporate Transparency Act, please consult our article: Corporate Transparency Act Frequency Asked Questions.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.